 Refinements as pre- and post-conditions: We can use refinement types to place pre- and post-conditions on functions.
-For example, we may give the following (partial) specification to a list permutation, where the refinement formula on the return value m corresponds to a post-condition of the function, relating the return value to the argument. $\forall \alpha$.l:list $\alpha \to m$:list $\alpha \{ \forall x. \ln x \mid \Leftrightarrow \ln x \mid m \}$.
+For example, we may give the following (partial) specification to a list permutation, where the refinement formula on the return value m corresponds to a post-condition of the function, relating the return value to the argument. $\forall \alpha$.l:list $\alpha \rightarrow m$:list $\alpha \{\forall x. \ln x \mid \Leftrightarrow \ln x m\}$.
 Refinement types can also be used to state pre-conditions of functions.
-For example, to rule out divide-by-zero errors, we could give the following type to integer division: $x:int \rightarrow y:int\{y = 0\} \rightarrow int$.
+For example, to rule out divide-by-zero errors, we could give the following type to integer division: x:int $\rightarrow y$:int $\{y \models 0\}$ \rightarrow int.

 Kind language: Types in Fine are categorized according to a language of kinds.
 Types are divided into four basic kinds, although we only consider two of these kinds in this paper.
-The kind \star is the kind of normal types; and, P, the kind of propositions.
+The kind \star is the kind of normal types; and, prop, the kind of propositions.
 Type constructors are given arrow kinds, which come in two flavors.
-The first, $\alpha::k \Rightarrow k'$ is the kind of type functions that construct a k'-kinded type from a k-kinded type α .
-Just as at the type level, kind-level arrows are dependent the type variable α can appear free in k'.
+The first, $\alpha :: k \Rightarrow k'$ is the kind of type functions that construct a k'-kinded type from a k-kinded type α .
+Just as at the term level, type-level arrows are dependent-the type variable α can appear free in k'.
 Type functions that construct value-indexed types are given a kind $x:t \Rightarrow k$, where x names the formal of type t and x can appear free in k.
 In both cases, when the kind is non-dependent, we simply drop the formal name.
-For example, the kind of list is $\star \Rightarrow \star$; the kind of the value-indexed array constructor is $\star \Rightarrow \mathsf{nat} \Rightarrow \star$; the kind of the propositional connective And is $P \Rightarrow P \Rightarrow P$; the kind of the user-defined predicate In is $\alpha::\star\Rightarrow\alpha\Rightarrow$ list $\alpha\Rightarrow P$. $10(DOM\ permission\ predicates\ )$
+For example, the kind of list is $\star \Rightarrow \star$; the kind of the value-indexed array constructor is $\star \Rightarrow$ nat $\Rightarrow \star$; the kind of the propositional connective And is prop \Rightarrow prop \Rightarrow prop; the kind of the user-defined predicate ln is $\alpha :: \star \Rightarrow \alpha \Rightarrow \alpha$ list \Rightarrow prop.

-Top-level assumptions: The predicates that appear in a refinement formula can be axiomatized using a collection of user- 14 type CanWriteAttr :: elt \Rightarrow string \Rightarrow string \Rightarrow P provided assumptions.
-For example, in order to axiomatize 15 type CanFlowTo :: $\alpha :: \star \Rightarrow \beta :: \star \Rightarrow \alpha \Rightarrow \beta \Rightarrow P$ the list membership predicate In, the standard library of Fine 16( Metadata queries ) contains assumptions of the form assume \(\formall \text{hd, tl.
-In hd (Cons hd tl).}\) 18 In the context of this paper, in addition to axiomatizing 19 val parentNode: ch:elt → p:elt{EltParent p ch} standard predicates, top-level assumptions are used to specify 20 val getEltByld: d:doc \rightarrow x:string \rightarrow c:elt{EltDoc c d && EltAttr c "id" x} 21 val tagName : ce:elt \rightarrow r:string{EltTagName ce r} the security policy that applies to an extension.
+Top-level assumptions: The predicates that appear in a refinement formula can be axiomatized using a collection of userprovided assumptions.
+For example, in order to axiomatize the list membership predicate In, the standard library of Fine contains assumptions of the form assume \forall hd, tl.
+In hd (Cons hd tl).
+In the context of this paper, in addition to axiomatizing standard predicates, top-level assumptions are used to specify the security policy that applies to an extension.

-habited by values v:t, for which $\phi[v/x]$ is derivable.
-Formally, $\frac{25}{26}$ derivability is defined with respect to assumptions induced by 27 val getValue : e:elt{CanReadValue e} → s:string{EltTextValue ce s} the program context (e.g., equalities due to pattern matching), 28 val createElt : d:doc → t:string → e:elt{EltDoc e d && FitTagNan virtual dynamic $\log \mathcal{L}$, where the contents of the log is itself soundly approximated using refinement types.
-The derivability of refinement formulas is decided by Fine's type checker by relying on Z3 [7], an SMT solver.
+Refinement type checking: A refinement type $x:t\{\phi\}$ is inhabited by values v:t, for which $\phi[v/x]$ is derivable.
+Formally, derivability is defined with respect to assumptions induced by the program context (e.g., equalities due to pattern matching), the top-level assumptions, and any formulas in a purely virtual dynamic log \mathcal{L} , where the contents of the log is itself soundly approximated using refinement types.
+The derivability of refinement formulas is decided by Fine's type checker by relying on Z3 [6], an SMT solver.
 We show an example program and its typing derivation in Section VI-C.

-B. Refined APIs for extensions
+B. Refined APIs for Extensions